Highpoint2000/DX-Alert/README.md

     //// Alert Options ////
     Scanner_URL_PORT: '',			// OPTIONAL: External Webserver URL for Scanner Logfile Download (if plugin installed) e.g. 'http://fmdx.ddns.net:9080'
-    AlertFrequency: 30, 			// Frequency for new alerts in minutes, 0 minutes means that every entry found will be sent
+    AlertFrequency: 30, 			// Frequency for new alerts in minutes, 0 minutes means that every entry found will be sent (default: 30)
-    AlertDistance: 250, 			// Distance for DX alarms in km
+    AlertDistance: 250, 			// Distance for DX alarms in km (default: 250)
+	AlertDistanceMax: 2500, 		// Maximum distance for DX alarms in km (default; 2500)
     StationMode: 'off',                     // Set it 'on' to enable alarm for every new logged TX Station (default: 'off')
     StationModeCanLogServer: '',		// OPTIONAL: Activates a central server to manage alarm repetitions (e.g. '127.0.0.1:2000', default is '') - only valid if StationMode: 'on' !